tennisgent/quickmock/README.md

 	};
 }])
 ```
 * `.$compile([html])` (Function) - compiles the given html string/object and calls then `$scope.$digest()`.
 If no html string/object is given, it will default to the html provided in the config object.
-You can also provide a javascript object, which will be generated into an html string.
+You can provide a javascript object, which will be generated into an html string.

 ```javascript
 it('should compile the given html string', function(){